 This was my Senior Design project at the University of Cincinnati.
 It was a collaboration between myself, Sean Setter, Mike Melchers, Eric Bair, and Premal Doshi.
 The purpose of the project was to create a wireless, Bluetooth-enabled credit card that would allow transactions to be performed wirelessly.
 The system involved two software components, and the card itself.
+The ultimate goal being a cellphone-based payment system, similar in theory to Google Wallet and Apple Pay, which followed nearly a decade later.

 The software is broken into two parts, the credit card information server (CCIS), and the automated checkout counter (ACC).
 The software was designed by Sean and I and used portions of GPLd code from Robbie Duncan to get the Bluetooth functionality up and running.
 An EAN to ASIN (Amazon.com) converter sourced from Books OS X was also used.
 The ACC is capable of hitting Amazon AWS Webservices to pull item price and name information, as well as a photo of the item if available.
 The ACC does this by allowing the input of a product's UPC code, either by direct entry, or by the use of a modified CueCat barcode scanner.
 The CCIS was a modified version of a program I created for Network Systems Programming my Junior year.
 Both software programs were created exclusively for Apple's Mac OS X operating system.